Last updated June 9, 2021.

 “When we first began in product sustainability, one of the first things we started on was packaging, because packaging cuts through every category.” -Laura Phillips, Senior Vice President of Sustainability, Walmart

-The Sustainability Index, developed by The Sustainability Consortium, collects and analyzes information about a product’s life cycle.
+The Sustainability Index, developed by The Sustainability Consortium2 collects and analyzes information about a product’s life cycle.
 This includes sourcing, manufacturing and transporting, selling, customer usage, and end of life.
 Walmart uses the data to identify key social and environmental issues.
-Suppliers can view their scores, see how they rank relative to the field and gain insight into opportunities for improvement.
+Suppliers can view their scores, see how they rank relative to the field, and gain insight into opportunities for improvement.

-“Wal-mart sparked much of the interest in packaging sustainability with the introduction of its Packaging Scorecard in 2006.” – Lisa McTigue Pierce, The Future of Packaging
+“Wal-mart sparked much of the interest in packaging sustainability with the introduction of its Packaging Scorecard in 2006.” – Lisa McTigue Pierce3

 New sustainability model

 Today, Walmart has three tiers in its sustainability model for its brands, suppliers, manufacturers, and package designers to develop more efficient and sustainable packaging.4 These tiers are optimizing packaging design, sourcing packaging materials sustainably, and supporting recycling in packaging.
 They encourage the suppliers and brands they work with to follow this model for their packaging.